 The FSO provides the opportunity to incentivise the energy network to meet the net-zero target over the longer term.
-Our members have the conviction that these technical roles need to be focusing on the strategy of the energy network as a whole and be distinct from the day to day operations currently fulfilled by the National Grid.
-Developing a longer-term strategy at a national scale requires a comprehensive understanding of available current and emerging technologies.
-In addition, a technical capacity to undertake the modelling of future energy storage, capacity and flexibility is required.
+Our members on balance have the view that these technical roles need to be focusing on the strategy of the energy network as a whole and be distinct from the day to day operations currently fulfilled by National Grid.
+Developing a longer-term strategy at a national scale requires a comprehensive understanding of long-term trends and available current and emerging technologies.
+In addition, a technical capacity to undertake the modelling of future renewable and energy storage capacity and system flexibility requirements is necessary.

 3. Do you agree that a Future System Operator should have roles in both the electricity and gas systems?

-Yes, as the strategic role for both the electricity and gas systems will have a central role in the transition to net-zero, they should be equally considered in the FSO.
-Both of these networks will have to change significantly over the coming decades with the heating system's planned electrification, which will reduce demand on the gas grid and transition to hydrogen in the gas network.
+Yes, as both the electricity and gas systems will have a central role in the transition to net-zero, they should be equally considered in the FSO.
+Both of these networks will have to change significantly over the coming decades with the heating system's planned electrification, which will reduce demand on the gas grid which may transition towards biomethane and hydrogen in the medium term.
 Further to this, there is significant uncertainty surrounding the technologies and their implementation in a future national energy system.
 Hence these networks need to be considered in conjunction as there is a relationship between the two that has yet to be determined and is likely to evolve during the transition to 2050.

 4. Do you agree that a Future System Operator should be entirely separate from National Grid plc?

-Yes.
-It is the REAs view that the current arrangement of responsibilities within the National Grid does not sufficiently prioritise the longer-term planning of electricity and gas at grid scale.
-Hence the establishment of a separate organisation with these responsibilities is welcomed.
-Indeed if the FSO was established within the National Grid, there is the potential for a conflict of interest between these two organisations.
-This is a result of the National Grid handling the day to day operations of the energy network, which has different objectives to the longer-term system planning which the FSO would oversee.
+On balance, it is REA members’ view that the current arrangement of grid governance and system operation may create perceptions of conflicts of interest and may not sufficiently prioritise the longer-term planning of Net Zero at scale.
+Hence the establishment of a separate organisation with these responsibilities is on balance welcomed.
+Indeed if the FSO was established within National Grid, there may be the potential for a conflict of interest between these two organisations in terms of objectives.
+This is a result of the National Grid handling the day to day management of the energy network, which may involve different objectives to the longer-term system planning which the FSO would oversee.

-It is the REAs view that with these potential conflicts of interest in mind, the FSO should not have responsibilities for day to day operations as well as strategic oversight as currently proposed.
+It is currently the majority of REA members’ view that with these potential conflicts of interest in mind, the FSO should not have responsibilities for day to day operations as well as strategic oversight as currently proposed.
 The REA proposes that the FSO should only contain strategic roles, and operational roles should remain within the National Grid.
-This will protect over similar conflicts of interest emerging and undermining the potential and significance of any long term planning the FSO completes.
-This proposed separation carries additional organisational benefits as the establishment of the FSO focusing purely on a longer-term strategy would require fewer migrations of roles and responsibilities from the National Grid to the new organisation.
+This proposed separation carries organisational benefits as the establishment of the FSO focusing purely on a longer-term strategy would require fewer migrations of roles and responsibilities from the National Grid to the new organisation.

 5. What issues are there with existing institutional arrangements in the UK energy system in relation to system-wide decision-making and planning?

 There are several issues with the current arrangement of roles for the UK energy system, which influences its ability to transition to net zero, among other strategic aims.
-The REA identifies the current arrangement of responsibilities allowing for the potential to create a conflict of interest between the National Grid and the longer-term system planning it is currently responsible for.
-Hence the development of the FSO has the potential to resolve this conflict of interest as outlined in Q4.
+The REA identifies the current arrangement of responsibilities allowing for the potential to create at least a perceived conflict of interest within National Grid and the longer-term system planning that is needed.
+Hence the development of the FSO has the potential to help resolve this conflict of interest as outlined in Q4.

-The pressures of planning the future stability, capacity and technologies within the UK energy system to complete the transition to net-zero necessitates a significant change from existing local and system-wide practices.
+The pressures of planning the future stability, capacity and management within the UK energy system to complete the transition to net-zero necessitates a significant change from existing local and system-wide practices.